What payment methods are available to me when making a payment under $10,000?

 - Ensuring completeness of the requisition and appropriate supporting documentation will help expedite the process.

-- If a cheque is required RUSH (i.e. next day), contact Accounts Payable to notify of the requirement.
+- If a cheque is required RUSH (i.e. inside the 5-10 business days), contact Accounts Payable to notify of the requirement.